wowowoxuan/667proj/README.md

-Learning the Monte Carlo tree search from: https://github.com/Alfo5123/Connect4, and using the structure of their code, but most of the code is written by me(maybe only the name of the function is the same) , because of the different structure of the game designed and game rule.
+Learning the implementation of Monte Carlo tree search from: https://github.com/Alfo5123/Connect4, and using the structure of their code, but most of the code is written by me(maybe only the name of the function is the same) , because of the different structure of the game designed and game rule.

 Play the game: